Ontario's Local Health Integration Network

 - Community Health Centres

-We believe that a community’s health needs and priorities are best understood by people familiar with the needs of our communities and the people who live there, not from those in offices hundreds of miles away.
+We believe that a community’s health needs and priorities are best understood by people that are familiar with the needs of our communities and the people who live there.

 What will LHINs do?